artsakenos/artsakenos.github.io/slim_suite/README.md

 * Communication is encrypted by your browser before being sent and stored
 * You can share the communication channel through a link or QR Code
 * Yes, you can inject HTML code.
 It is funny and you can't destroy anything.
 Just don't be annoying.

-I published a [free to use Slim IRC](https://slimirc.netlify.app/) and this is a client side app:
-Of course you can play with XHR, of course you can read the console, of course you can hack the ES repository.
-Please use it just for good, educational purposes.
-Have fun.

 ## Commands
 * */help*: Will open this page.